pgoulding/Netflix-2.Woah/README.md

 ## Description

 This project is a movie app that allows the user to see now playing, popular, and currently top rated movies.
 The user can also select a genre to see all of the recommended movies in that genre.
-Once the user is logged into their account and viewing movies, they can select a movie to see more information about the movie or favorite the movie.
+Once the user is logged in to their account and viewing movies, they can select a movie to see more information about the movie or favorite the movie.
 All of their favorite movies will be stored and are viewable upon re-login.
 If the user does not see a movie they are looking for, they can search for a specific movie.
 This project was completed in a week.

 ## Project Successes

 This project required 1-2 api calls, however the modular code was build to run up to 20 different fetch calls to the moviedb to grab different sets of movie data.
 This increases the pleasure felt during the user experience as the user can select from a variety of movie genres.
-The developers implemented thunks for the first time.
-Over half of the app has passing test coverage.
+The developers implemented thunks for the first time and over half of the app has passing test coverage.

 ## Project Challenges

 Writing modular code required careful planning and strategic architecture.
-Creating a flat redux store also proved to be a challenge......
+Creating a flat redux store also proved to be a challenge.
+Working through merge conflicts was tedious mostly due to text editor formatting differences.
+The app stlying was up to the developers whereas other projects have had a style comp, so extra effort went into created a cleanly styled app.
+Lastly, keeping track of local state vs the store was a conceptual hurdle.

 ## Project Extensions/Issues